kkrawiec/fuel/README.md

 ScEvo is written primarily in functional style, with most classes implemented as immutable, and using object-oriented style rather sparingly.

 Features:
-- Simple and lightweight (< 2000 lines of code, including several examples of usage)
+- Simple and lightweight (around 2000 lines of code, including several examples of usage)
 - Easy manipulation of components (e.g., hybridizing search algorithms, search operators, etc.)
 - Most components implemented as immutable
 - Applicable to single- and multiobjective problems